Shaminda Amarakoon, Chair

 Jennifer McClure, Associate Chair

-Within the TD&P program, David Geffen School of Drama offers a one-year technical internship training certificate for those seeking to become professional scenic carpenters, sound engineers, projection engineers, properties supervisors, scenic artists, costumers, or production electricians.
+Within the TD&P program, David Geffen School of Drama offers a one-year technical internship training certificate for those seeking to become professional costume technicians, production electricians, projection engineers, properties artisans, scenic artists, scenic carpenters, or sound engineers.
 This certificate combines six graduate-level courses with closely guided and monitored practical production work.
 Interns receive individual attention, training, and supervision from their program advisers and work side-by-side with the School’s and Yale Repertory Theatre’s professional staff.

-Interns are required to successfully complete two terms of the practicum course in their chosen area of concentration, as well as one term of anti-racism training offered by the program or School.
-An assigned faculty or staff adviser guides each intern in selecting five additional courses throughout the year.
-Interns may also audit one additional course as well as participate in the TD&P Seminar course both terms.
+Interns are required to successfully complete two terms of the practicum course in their chosen discipline.
+An assigned faculty or staff adviser guides each intern in selecting six additional courses throughout the year.
+Interns may also audit one additional course as well as participate in the TD&P Seminar, or another seminar course, in both terms.
 Most courses offered as part of the program’s three-year M.F.A./Certificate program of study are open to technical interns.
 The courses cover a wide range of topics, including: shop technology, electricity, drafting, properties construction, projection engineering, sound technology, scene painting, costume construction, patternmaking, rigging, and theater safety.
 Interns are encouraged to consider courses from the Design program as well.
 In addition to practicum and course work, interns may be assigned one or two professional work assignments (PWAs) in their area, giving them some technical design, production planning, and management experience.

-Those who successfully complete the program of study receive an Internship Certificate during the School’s May commencement ceremonies.
+Those who successfully complete the program of study receive a Technical Internship Certificate during the School’s May commencement ceremonies.
 Some interns decide to apply and then, if accepted, subsequently enroll in one of the three-year M.F.A./Certificate programs of study—typically Technical Design and Production or Design—sometimes receiving credit toward the degree for requirements already completed.
 Other interns choose to apply for a second one-year internship in the same or different discipline.
-Those who choose to enter the job market receive assistance from the program chair and faculty supervisors.
-Our alumni provide many job opportunities for professionally trained theater technicians.

 Plan of Study: Technical Internship